|Nutrition Facts (per serving)|

 |Servings: 12 to 16|

 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This butternut squash casserole recipe is similar to a mashed potato casserole.
-The butternut squash and potatoes are boiled, then mashed with butter, milk, cream cheese and ricotta cheese.
+The butternut squash and potatoes are boiled, then mashed with butter, milk, cream cheese, and ricotta cheese.
 The butternut squash casserole is then topped with cheese and baked.
-This butternut squash recipe makes a great Thanksgiving side dish or make-ahead side dish when butternut squash is in season.
+This butternut squash recipe makes a great holiday side dish or make-ahead side dish when butternut squash is in season.

 - 2 tablespoons butter